 What Animals Eat Manta Rays?

 Manta Rays are among the largest creatures inhabiting our seas, and they can reach an impressive seven metres in width and weigh up to two tons as adults.
 Despite their imposing size, they are some of the gentlest and smartest creatures you might be lucky enough to encounter.
-Their diets consist primarily of zooplankton and small to medium-sized fish, a diet that categorises them as macro-predators.
+Their diets consist primarily of zooplankton and small to medium-sized fish, This diet classifies them as large filter feeders, not active predators.

 Now the question is, what predators prey upon these giant creatures?